 The strength and scalability of our system comes from its simplicity.
 Only originators and destinations can generate a set of check bits for a message, but any node can verify those check bits without needing to know the identity of, or share state with, the originator or destination.
 The key to our protocol is the unforgeability of acknowledgements, so in this section we demonstrate that relays cannot forge acknowledgements as long as the underlying cryptographic primitives are secure.
-Four specific assumptions are made about the underlying primitives, based on the design goals of those primitives:
+Four specific properties are listed below with respect to the behaviour of the underlying primitives.
+These properties are commonly accepted and are based on the design goals of those primitives:

-- 1. It is not feasible to recover the secret key k by observing any sequence of authenticated messages $\{MAC(k, m_1), m_1\} \dots \{MAC(k, m_n), m_n\}$. - 2.
-It is not feasible to calculate MAC(k, m) for a given message m without knowing the secret key k. - 3.
+1. It is not feasible to recover the secret key k by observing any sequence of authenticated messages $\{MAC(k, m_1), m_1\} \dots \{MAC(k, m_n), m_n\}$ .

+- 2. It is not feasible to calculate MAC(k, m) for a given message m without knowing the secret key k. - 3.
 It is not feasible to find the preimage x of a given hash H(x). - 4.
 It is not feasible to find a second preimage $y \neq x$ for a given preimage x, such that H(y) = H(x).